 Blue Tiger shrimp are not picky eaters.
 On the contrary, they are pretty aggressive eaters.

-However, in order to keep them healthy, it will be a good idea to supplement them with common shrimp foods such as Bacter A.E., the varied range of Dennerle Shrimp King, Ebi Dama by Shirakura or the Glassgarden Shrimp Dinner Food Pads, etc.
+However, in order to keep them healthy, it will be a good idea to supplement them with common shrimp foods such as Bacter A.E. (read more about it), the varied range of Dennerle Shrimp King, Ebi Dama by Shirakura, or the Glassgarden Shrimp Dinner Food Pads, etc.

-Expect them to feast their way through algae wafers, blanched Zucchini, Cucumber, Lettuce, Carrots, and Spinach.
+Expect them to feast their way through algae wafers, blanched zucchini, cucumbers, lettuce, carrots, and spinach.
 They are also good at eating mosquito larvae.

 Important: It is very easy to feed shrimp and even easier to overfeed.
 I will not get tired of repeating that overfeeding shrimp is the guaranteed way to kill them.
 That is why, if you are new to this hobby, you should NEVER forget this rule.